-Social Security Disability Insurance (SSDI) and Social Security Income (SSI) are programs designed to provide financial assistance to those who are not able to work as a result of a disabling condition.
+Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) are programs designed to provide financial assistance to those who are not able to work as a result of a disabling condition.
 Both programs define a disabled individual as someone who is not able to engage in “substantial gainful activity.”
 While SSDI benefits are provided based on your insured status, SSI is a needs-based program and is determined by household income (earned and unearned) and assets.
-For SSI claimants, social security administrators are looking at both the individual’s regular income (wages) and passive income (funds not gained through work).
+For SSI claimants, Social Security administrators are looking at both regular income (wages) and passive income (funds not gained through work).

 The Khaki Law Firm has identified three common forms of passive income: business ownership, rental properties/equipment, and income from previous work relationships.
 The key is evaluating whether Social Security may consider these “substantial gainful activity” as it relates to your financial status and needs.
 With business ownership, for example, income is only substantial gainful activity if the SSI or SSDI claimant spent more than half the time necessary to earn that income.
 In other words, if the claimant owns the business but does not actually perform the productive work, that will not likely be substantial gainful activity for the purposes of the SSI or SSDI application.
 For those who own rental properties or rent out specific equipment, this will not likely be counted as substantial gainful activity – unless the individual’s primary business is renting properties for profit.
 A third common form of passive income is funds earned through previous work relationships or associations.
 This includes one-time projects with minimal expectations that may have been provided as an act of kindness or charity.